Druwerd/weather/README.md

 ## Application Design
 ![diagram](./doc/weather-rails-app-2023-12-09-234332.png)

-Rails `WeatherController#current` calls `Services::OpenWeatherConnector` which is responsible for calling the OpenWeather API.
+The Rails `WeatherController#current` action calls `Services::OpenWeatherConnector` which is encapsulates calling the OpenWeather API and build a response.

 `OpenWeatherConnector` uses the [open-weather-ruby-client gem](https://github.com/dblock/open-weather-ruby-client).